 Possession of Drug Paraphernalia in New Jersey: N.J.S.A.
 2C:36-2

 Under New Jersey law, the simple possession of drug paraphernalia is a criminal act and is governed by N.J.S.A.
 2C:36-2, which provides, in pertinent part:

 It shall be unlawful for any person to use, or to possess with intent to use, drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, ingest, inhale, or otherwise introduce into the human body a controlled dangerous substance, controlled substance analog or toxic chemical in violation of the provisions of chapter 35 of this title.
 Any person who violates this section is guilty of a disorderly persons offense.

-Definition of Drug Paraphernalia
+What is the Definition of Drug Paraphernalia in NJ?

 Federal government Definition of ”Drug paraphernalia” under 21 U.S.C. §.863 (2004).

 The term ”drug paraphernalia” means any equipment, product, or material of any kind which is primarily intended or designed for use in manufacturing, compounding, converting, concealing, producing, processing, preparing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance, possession of which is unlawful under this subchapter.
 It includes items primarily intended or designed for use in ingesting, inhaling, or otherwise introducing marijuana, cocaine, hashish, hashish oil, PCP, or amphetamines into the human body, such as:

 - metal, wooden, acrylic, glass, stone, plastic, or ceramic pipes with or without screens, permanent screens, hashish heads, or punctured metal bowls;